xchem/CreoptixFitting/README.md

 ### Viewing outputs in a notebook

-From a DLS linux machine terminal (or NoMachine / ssh):
+From a DLS linux machine terminal (or NoMachine):

 #### 1. Load the python environment: